fizista/micropython-umqtt.robust2/README.rst

 * Many so-called "cloud providers" offer very limited subset of MQTT for their free/inexpensive tiers.
 Persistence and QoS are features usually not supported.
-It's hard to achieve any true robustness with these demo-like offerings, and umqtt.robust isn't designed to work with them.
+It's hard to achieve any true robustness with these demo-like offerings, and umqtt.robust2 isn't designed to work with them.